LeanneLibGriff/nine-repro/Step00_intro_why_repro_research.md

 - Reproducible research is a strong indicator of rigour, trustworthiness and transparency.
 It can incease the quality and speed of peer review.
 - Inceases in citation rates and expanded research impact through the ability to access and cite the project code and data.

-#### Many attempted replications of well-known scientific studies have failed in a wide variety of disciplines and rates of article retractions are increasing. ###

 References